-Accreditation by the New England Association is not partial but applies to the institution as a whole.
-As such, it is not a guarantee of the quality of every course or program offered, or competence of individual graduates.
+Accreditation of an institution of higher education by the New England Association indicates that it meets or exceeds criteria for guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.